 If your charity does decide to use AmazonSmile, it will need to do some marketing.
 Although AmazonSmile does perform some marketing for its program, it is essential that your nonprofit also market it.
 Let your supporters know that your organization has signed up with AmazonSmile and nudge them to use it when shopping at Amazon.
-Before you do any of that promotion, however, examine the AmazonSmile Participation Agreement closely.
+Before you do any of that promotion, however, scrutinize the AmazonSmile Participation Agreement.
 It contains dense legal language like all such agreements but read it carefully anyway.
 And then follow the rules exactly.
 Know what you're signing up for.

 Don't overestimate what AmazonSmile can do for your fundraising.
 Keep expectations realistic, especially if you are a small nonprofit.

 The easiest way to get people to donate is to make it easy for them to do so.
 AmazonSmile, while not perfect, does make giving accessible to millions of people.
 Because it is free and easy for consumers and charities alike, AmazonSmile can be a useful tool for everyday giving.